Support NYCB's Relief Fund – Donate Now

-Accompanied by a rich medley of Glazounov’s buoyant melodies, Raymonda Variations is a flurry of ballet technique that features a series of impressive solos at its center and an infectious, triumphant finale.
+Raymonda Variations is a flurry of ballet technique featuring a series of impressive solos at its center.

 Balanchine admired Glazounov's score for the three-act ballet Raymonda, calling it "some of the finest ballet music we have."
 As a student in St. Petersburg, Balanchine danced in the Maryinsky Theatre production that had originally been choreographed by Marius Petipa.